dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 |:---|---:|---:|---:|
 | `nederlang fib.nl` | 4.222 ± 0.059 | 4.177 | 4.322 |

-Down to **4.2 seconds**!
+Down to **4.2 seconds**.
 That's the 80% improvement we needed!
 Surely that is worth introducing the lifetime constraints and sleeping sound at night knowing our code is safe.

 ```diff
 - fn eval_expr(expr: &Expr, env: &mut Environment) -> Result<Object, Error> {